civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 	details](../../../.gitbook/assets/add-role-details-provider.png)

 1. Click the 'Next' button.
-In the 'Permissions policies' screen, search for 'SystemAdministrator'.
-Select the 'SystemAdministrator' policy.
+In the 'Permissions policies' screen, search for 'AdministratorAccess'.
+Select the 'AdministratorAccess' policy.
 Click the 'Next' button.

-	![Searching for and selecting the SystemAdministrator
+	![Searching for and selecting the AdministratorAccess
 	policy](../../../.gitbook/assets/add-role-details-policies.png)

 1. Input the  new role details: